A Deep Dive Into The Asus C423NA Chromebook

 An example of “less is more” let’s talk about storage.
 Do you really need 128GB when 8GB might suffice for your day-to-day computing needs?
 Any savings means money for something else – splurge on you or a loved one.
 Most people are on a frugal budget so a balance of all the necessary features is the best way to go.

 Not all laptops are created equal.
 A lightweight and small laptop have a lot of benefits – low price, portability, can fit into a backpack.
-Exactly what an average person would be happy to use on a daily basis.
+Exactly what an average person would be happy to use daily.

 However, professionals need a workstation-class level of a computer.
 Portable laptops won’t fit the bill unless additional features can be added or already incorporated to meet a wider array of performance.